nrs-org/novelslop/content/vol_01/chap_14.typ

   "Okay, Seto- Hina-senpai!"

   "Good girl!"
-Hina said with a cheerful expression on her face, "Now, it's getting quite late, so let's all go home, shall we?"
+Hina said with a cheerful expression on her face, "Now, the form is in the teacher's office, but it's getting quite late, so let's all go home, shall we?
+I will fetch it for you tomorrow, Mikoto-chan!"

   "Yay, we're going home early, finally!"
+A girl shouted.

-  Everyone was like waiting for this exact moment to get up and packing their stuff, which made the girls reacknowledge the presence of other girls in the club aside Hina.
-Aside from calling Hina over, they had been doing absolutely nothing except chatting and playing with their phones.
-Furthermore, unlike Hina, they had not even changed their clothes to a sport uniform, which meaned they had no intentions of doing anything athletic.
+  Everyone was like waiting for this exact moment to get up and packing their stuff, which made the girls reacknowledge the existence of other girls in the club aside Hina.
+That reminded them.
+Aside from calling Hina over, these girls had been doing absolutely nothing except chatting and playing with their phones, even making the most basic greetings to potential new members of the club.
+Even more so, unlike Hina, they had not even changed their clothes to a sport uniform, which meant they had no intentions of doing anything athletic for the whole session.

   "Do you have any further questions?"
 Hina asked the girls with the usual smile.

   "Uhm, no..."
 Mikoto hesitantly replied.

-  She wanted to ask about the other members, but she realized that it was probably a sensitive topic.
+  She wanted to ask about what roles the other members could possibly serve, but she realized that it was probably a sensitive topic.

   "Well, I'm going to the changing room to pick up some things, you girls be sure to get home safely!"

-  Hina picked up her bag to walk towards the changing room in the stadium, while the other seniors in the club had finished packing up everything and ready to go home.
+  Hina picked up her bag to walk towards the changing room in the stadium, which was located on the opposite side of the stadium.
+Meanwhile, the other seniors in the club had finished packing up everything and ready to go home.
 They were all chatting something, which Mikoto could not make sense of.

   But, for a brief moment, when they walked past her, she could hear something.